-Brad: The profession of health and wellness coaching changed significantly in 2017 when the ICHWC (International Consortium for Health and Wellness Coaching) created a National Board Certification for Health and Wellness Coaches.
+Brad: The profession of health and wellness coaching changed significantly in 2017 when the NBHWC (National Board for Health & Wellness Coaching) created a National Board Certification for Health and Wellness Coaches.
 In this episode, we’ll be interviewing Sabryna Liddle and Susan McGarry, two individuals who were not only among the first group to pass the board certification, but are also on the committee to help design future questions for the exam.
 If you’re a current or future health and wellness coach, this episode is critical to your future.
 They’ll explain all the ins and outs of the exam, how to prepare, what it means for your future career and where the profession is heading as a result.

-Brad: Susan, can you expand on that where ICHWC is going in terms of their purpose and the goals they have for the coming years?
+Brad: Susan, can you expand on that where NBHWC is going in terms of their purpose and the goals they have for the coming years?

 Brad: Moving on to the board certification, Sabryna, can anybody take this exam?
 Can I just walk up and say, “I think I know my stuff pretty well” Can I just go ahead and take the exam now?

 Sabryna: No. There are requirements just to sit for the certification exam.
 You’ve had to complete a coaching training program from a consortium approved program.
 You have to have an associate’s degree or higher.
 You have to have completed a log of 50 health and wellness coaching sessions that were at least 20 minutes in length.
 75% of those sessions have to be considered true coaching versus educational or teaching.
 I think that process alone is so important.
 The fact that not just anyone can sit for it, that they have to demonstrate that they have gone through training from programs that are specifically approved by NBHWC.